Mullingar: Railways

 The Midland Great Western Railway line to Mullingar from Dublin opened in stages from 1846 to 1848, arriving in Mullingar on 2 October 1848.
-This was to a temporary station, adjacent to the greyhound stadium.
 The original mainline ran from Dublin (Broadstone Station) to Galway via Mullingar, then via Moate to Athlone, the Mullingar to Galway section opening in August 1851.
-The present station opened with the branch line to Longford on 14 December 1855.

-There were two secondary stations in Mullingar, the Canal Crossing cattle bank which was on the Sligo line and, on the Athlone line, Newbrook racecourse which had its own station.
-This was a two-platformed station with both platforms on the Down Line.
+A branch line to Longford was opened by 8 November 1855, and was extended further to Sligo by 1863.

+The line between Mullingar and Athlone closed to passenger traffic in 1987.
+The Old Rail Trail, a 43 kilometre greenway linking the River Shannon in Athlone to the Royal Canal in Mullingar over the disused rail line, was opened in 2015.

-Currently, the Dublin-Sligo railway line northwest to Longford and Sligo is the mainline, Galway is accessed from Heuston Station via Portarlington.
-Mullingar station is served by national rail company Iarnród Éireann's Arrow commuter services to Dublin and InterCity trains to/from Sligo.
+Currently, the Dublin-Sligo railway line northwest to Longford and Sligo is the mainline.
+Galway is accessed from Heuston Station via Portarlington.
+Mullingar station is served by national rail company Iarnród Éireann's commuter services to/from Dublin and InterCity trains to/from Sligo.

-The line between Mullingar and Athlone has been transformed into the Old Rail Trail, a 43 kilometer greenway linking the River Shannon in Athlone to the Royal Canal in Mullingar.

-The Railway Preservation Society of Ireland have a secondary base in the town.
-There is a photo survey of the disused Athlone Line via Moate.